 It is made in the following strengths: 1/4, 1/2, 1, 1 1/2, 2, 3, 4 and 5 grain tablets.
 The 3 and 5 grain tabs are scored., One grain is 60 mg and contains .038 mg (or 38 mcg) of T4 and 9 mcg of T3, plus unmeasured amounts of T2, T1 and calcitonin.
 The latter three are not removed, as rumor occasionally states.
 Each tablet contains:

-THE NEXT THREE PRESCRIPTION NDTs ARE CURRENTLY PROBLEMATIC:
+THE NEXT TWO PRESCRIPTION NDTs ARE CURRENTLY PROBLEMATIC:

 Yes, this is a newer brand, considered a generic, of porcine Natural Desiccated Thyroid by Westminster Pharmaceuticals, LLC in Florida, USA, a small pharmaceutical which was filed as an foreign LLC in 2014 and has a connection to India.
 They supply tablets as 15 mg (1/4 grain), 30 mg (1/2 grain), 60 mg (grain), 90 mg (1 1/2 grain) and 120 mg (2 grain).
 One grain has 38mcg of T4 and 9mcg of T3, so you can use that to figure out the different sizes.
 Tablets are light tan with WP on one side, not be confused with WP Thyroid by RLC Labs.
 As of 2018, they primarily ship to Walgreen in the US, but are trying to expand that to others.
 Ingredients include: